Agsu District: Agriculture

 Agsu district is the agricultural district.
-Cattle-breeding, grain-growing, cotton-growing, fruit-growing and vegetable-growing are the most important fields of the district's economy.
+Cattle-breeding, grain-growing, cotton-growing, fruit -growing, and vegetable-growing are the most important fields of the district's economy.
 75.2% or 76742 hectare of its territory is useful for agriculture, 46.3% or 35550 hectares of it consists of arable land.

 The economy of the district is arranged by agricultural activity.
-In 2007, the total output of the district was 55879.9 thousand manats, and 36685.8 thousand manats or 66 per cent falls to agriculture's share.
-Vegetable products of 21644 thousand manats, cattle-breeding products of 15042 thousand manats were produced in the district.
+In 2007, the total output of the district was 55879.9 thousand manats, and 36685.8 thousand manats or 66 percent, fall to agriculture's share.
+Vegetable products of 21,644 thousand manats, cattle-breeding products of 15042 thousand manats were produced in the district.

 36184-hectare arable lands were freely given to long-term 43892 proprietors as a result of carried out agrarian reforms in National Leader Heydar Aliyev's initiative and under his leadership.
 Property of sovkhozes and kolkhozes in the sum of AZM 17.8 billion (AZN 3.6mln.) was privatized and share permission was given to the proprietors.

 98-100% of the production of the district, retail commodity circulation, paying services falls to the non-governmental sector's share.

 Poultry

-Development of poultry in the district was considered in the State Program "Social-economic development of the regions of Azerbaijan Republic" (2004–2008 years).
+Development of poultry in the district was considered in the state program "Social-economic development of the regions of Azerbaijan Republic" (2004–2008 years).
 Inhabitants are busy with poultry in all zones.
 Three private incubation workshops seasonally operate in the district.

 The industrial method of poultry is under control.
 "Shaban-Poultry" LLC has operated in Musabeyli village since 2005.
-Birds for slaughter are breed in the establishment.
-Ten thousand birds were breed in the first quarter of the current year and seven thousand of them were sold.
+Birds for slaughter are bred in the establishment.
+Ten thousand birds were bred in the first quarter of the current year, and seven thousand of them were sold.